How to Improve Your Social Media Strategy for 2017

-If you answered “All of the above” then you’re an organization with digital marketing maturity — you’ve run out of low-hanging fruit.
-So what are you planning to add to your social marketing strategy in 2017 to be smarter, stronger and faster?
+If you answered “All of the above,” then you’re an organization with digital marketing maturity and you’ve run out of low-hanging fruit.
+So what are you planning to add to your social marketing strategy in 2017?
+Is it to be smarter, stronger, and faster?

 And how will you strategically integrate your social media strategy into all the other components of your marketing mix?
 After all, social media is just one part of an overall marketing strategy.
 Your marketing mix likely includes everything from SEO to paid media, social, mobile, content and more.